Writing Between the Lines

 ‘I’ll ring you back.’

-‘Okay, this morning.
-But did you say Vicenza?’
+‘Okay, okay…but did you say Vicenza?’

-‘Yes.
-Vicenza.’
+‘Yes, Vicenza.’

 ‘Vicenza…I’ll ring you back.’

 What the fuck would Cathcart be doing in Vicenza?
 He went to Verona.
 He’s in Verona.
 Dexter Cathcart hasn’t disappeared, he’s on the case, he’s in Verona.
-That’s where the house burnt down, that’s where he’s gone to track down the mysterious executor, Rafaello Medicini.
+That’s where the house burnt down, that’s where he’s gone to track down the mysterious executor, Raffaello Medicini.

-Mack powers on the desktop machine, scrolls down through the opening chapters – the gallery opening, Cathcart’s meeting with Violet Hughes, Cathcart’s argument with Sofia, Cathcart musing on his collection of political ephemera…and there it is, end of Chapter Two – Verona.
-Cathcart arrives in Milan, wanders around the stazione, talks about Mussolini, then catches the train to…Verona.
+Mack powers on the desktop machine, scrolls down through the opening chapters – Cathcart at the gallery opening, Cathcart meeting with Violet Hughes, Cathcart arguing with Sofia, Cathcart musing on his collection of political ephemera…and there it is, end of Chapter Two – Verona.
+Cathcart arrives in Milan, wanders around the stazione, talks about Mussolini, then catches the train to Verona.

 For all the money and effort that went into the building, it is crowded, uncomfortably so at this hour.
 Queues of people outside the food stalls, masses staring at the screens, waiting for trains that haven’t arrived.
 There is hardly anywhere to sit, and nowhere, it seems, to relieve himself.
-He will have to hold on till on the train.
-The interval calls for exercise, anyway – walking around, taking photographs.
+He will have to hold till on the train.
+The interval calls for exercise, anyway, walking around, taking photographs.
 He will send some to Sofia.
 ‘You could’ve been here, too,’ they’ll say.
 For what it’s worth.
 He survives an hour like this, then thankfully the train for Verona arrives…

 Verona.
-Violet Hughes rings and tells you Dexter Cathcart has gone missing in Vicenza, but there’s nothing in Vicenza, no reason at all why he would be there, and there’s nothing to explain why the detective would suddenly ‘go missing’ at the beginning of a case.
+Violet Hughes rings and tells you that Dexter Cathcart has gone missing in Vicenza, but there’s nothing in Vicenza, no reason at all why he would be there, and there’s nothing to explain why the detective would suddenly ‘go missing’ at the beginning of a case.
 At the end of Chapter Two, Dexter Cathcart is safely on the train to Verona, just as you wrote, and that’s the end of it.

 ✽ ✽ ✽